Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <video src="playline-videos/fin_grab_hody.mp4" controls="controls" style="max-width: 100%;"></video>

 LA is used on most turns to bounce characters back to hand for various reasons, revealing life in the process.
-If [Hody](#hody) or [DMG](#dmg), for instance, are necessary for lethal, but are not in hand, yet one of them sits at the top of life, Bege can be used to grab it for 1 Don.
+If [Hody](#hody) or [DMG](#dmg), for instance, are necessary for lethal, but are not in hand, yet one of them sits at the top of life, Bege can be used to grab it for 1 DON!!.
 This is another reason why having Bege in the late game can be helpful at times.

 #### 3.1.8. &nbsp; Other